-The court may base an uncontested divorce on one of the following fault grounds:
+Alternatively, you can divorce on one of the following fault-based grounds:

-Most uncontested divorces are filed on no-fault grounds because it means the spouses aren’t blaming each other for the divorce.
-Typically, the plaintiff spouse doesn’t have to prove that the other spouse committed some sort of marital misconduct, and the defendant doesn’t have to admit any wrongdoing.
+Most uncontested divorces are filed on no-fault grounds because it's simpler: the spouses aren't blaming each other for the divorce, and neither spouse has to prove that the other spouse committed some sort of marital misconduct.

-To start the process for an uncontested divorce, you should file a “Complaint for Divorce” in the circuit court clerk’s office of the county where you live.
+To start the process for an uncontested divorce in Arkansas, you should file a "Complaint for Divorce" in the circuit court clerk's office of the county where you live.
 To learn more, visit this link to the Arkansas Circuit Courts website.
 You can also visit the Arkansas Legal Services website for self-help divorce forms.

 If you are not a resident of Arkansas, you should file the complaint in the county where your spouse lives.
 The complaint should state the grounds for divorce, which spouse has resided in Arkansas for at least 60 days, that you and your spouse are separated, and the length of time you and your spouse have lived separately.